mhart/kinesis/README.md

 `options` include:

   - `region`: a string (`us-east-1` by default).
-  - `credentials`: a object with AWS credentials.
+  - `credentials`: an object with AWS credentials.
   - or host, port, ect.